Prashant830/EnvironmentConnect/README.md

 ## Topic- Nft, Metamask wallet , blockchain.

 ### Description of Campaign -
-EnvironmentConnect is a platform designed for android app users.
-In environmentConnect android app, we will provide the services for solving all the environment-related issues and tasks.
+EnvironmentConnect is a platform designed for web app users.
+In environmentConnect web app, we will provide the services for solving all the environment-related issues and tasks.

 ### How EnvironmentConnect App Works-
 These Services are in a form of Nft donations and in these Nft donations all world people buy our Nft ( it is a form of donation ) we stored these Nft amounts in a donation wallet and after collecting a certain amount in a charity wallet we provide these below services to the required places in all over the world.